-The request shall be submitted to the Staff Council Executive Board via email or letter and shall include a detailed description of the reason(s) the member should be removed.
+The request shall be submitted to the Staff Council Executive Board via email and shall include a detailed description of the reason(s) the member should be removed.

-The Staff Council President and one additional Executive Board member (of the requestor’s choosing) shall speak with the submitting member and investigate as necessary to confirm the alleged behavior(s).
+The Executive Board shall speak with the submitting member and investigate as necessary to confirm the alleged behavior(s).
 If the alleged behavior(s) is not confirmed, the Staff Council President shall notify the submitting member of their findings and dismiss the request.

 A vote shall be taken on the member’s removal after the Staff Council discussion.
 If two-thirds of the present Staff Council members vote to remove the member, the member shall immediately vacate their position.